1992 World Rally Championship

 The 1992 World Rally Championship was the 20th season of the FIA World Rally Championship.
 The season consisted of 14 rallies.
 Carlos Sainz won his second drivers' world championship in a Toyota Celica GT-Four ST185, ahead of Juha Kankkunen and Didier Auriol.
 The manufacturers' title was won by Lancia, ahead of Toyota and Ford.

+Eventual champion Carlos Sainz driving a Toyota Celica Turbo 4WD at the 1992 Rallye Catalunya.